EricHislop/TrelloAvailability/README.md

 # Welcome to Trello Availability

-This App will help you keep track of whos in your office
+This App will help you keep track of who is in your office

 ## This application consists of: